aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.media/gstreamer.md

   The precise terms and conditions for copying, distribution and modification follow.
 Pay close attention to the difference between a "work based on the library" and a "work that uses the library".
-The former contains code derived from the library, whereas the latter must be combined with the library in order to run.
+The former contains id derived from the library, whereas the latter must be combined with the library in order to run.

                   GNU LESSER GENERAL PUBLIC LICENSE